 Running into him as he exited I once had a short encounter with Benjamin Chee Chee on the sidewalk in front.
 We stood around for fifteen minutes talking about his troubles with his lover.
 I couldn't persuade him to come home with me.
 He did tell me to remember his name because some day he would be famous.

 There was a small hotel (remnant of a much larger one) above the tavern where you could rent cheap rooms for a night of whatever.
-I'd been up once or twice with people from below and like the Tourist Rooms there didn't seem to be any subterfuge about it, with everything obvious and accepted (remember this was the 1960s).
+I'd been up once or twice with people from below and like the Tourist Rooms there didn't seem to be any subterfuge about it, with everything obvious and accepted despite the official homophobia of the era.
+(In Munich in the late 1970s Charlie and I had plainclothes cops pounding on our door at 4am after we brought a guy back to our cheap hotel room.)
 At the top of the stairs from the street and just to the right was an actual front desk, unlike a number of Tourist Rooms where front doors sometimes seemed to serve that purpose.

 After the downtown taverns closed at midnight and especially towards the weekend, there was a great migration to bars like the Quatre Coins du Monde, Bud's, upstairs to the Hawaiian Lounge and its dance floor, all three of these on the west side of Stanley St. south of St. Catherine.